neynt/notes/2017-09/music140.md

 ## 2017 Sep 7

 - This course will focus mainly on the 1950s-1980s.
 - Required text: Where's That Sound: An Introduction to Rock and its History, 4th.
-BUY IT
-- Daniel Warren: Legendary songwriter.
+- Diane Warren: Legendary songwriter.
 Wrote all the stuff you know about.
 - Big Bands
   - 1930s-1945
   - Like "jazz band" in Canadian schools